Extending low frequency range limit down to 10 kHz

 However, it is possible to overcome this limitation and prepare the unit for a low frequency range limit of 5 kHz by replacing six capacitors and downloading a variant of the firmware.

-Note that it is convenient purchasing additional spares because they are very easy to lose during the assembly (at least it happened to me).
+Note that it is convenient purchasing additional spares because they are very easy to lose during the assembly.

 The location of the capacitors in the board is illustrated in the Figure 1.

 There is a specific variant of the firmware supporting this lower frequency range.
 In order to differentiate from the standard firmware, the version identifier includes the suffix “b”, example “SARK110-VAA-APP0.8.5.3b.dfu.zip”.

 After installing the new firmware, it is necessary performing the detector calibration first and then the OSL calibration.

 One of the possible applications for the extended lower frequency range is eddy current measurement.
 In this application note I will not enter in the theory and details of eddy current measurements, but just in a practical measurement example.

 Following reference is an excellent source of information about eddy current testing: An introduction to eddy current testing

 For this example, I built the probe coil shown in Figure 2.
 This is built of 0.35mm copper, and four layers of about 25 windings per layer.
 The radius of the coil is 7.4mm and height 9.6mm.

 As measurement targets, I used a FR4 board (Figure 3) and aluminium board (Figure 4).

 Before performing the measurements, it is necessary doing OSL calibration.
 For the measurements, select Scalar Chart mode and <Ls> for the left axis and <Zs> for the right axis.
 Then select the desired frequency range.